XingyangCui/stats507/README.md

 SegFormer-B0 (from Hugging Face Transformers)

-The model architecture and training configuration are defined in model.py, including:
+The model architecture and training configuration are defined in Final_Project.ipynb, including:

-SegFormer encoder–decoder initialization
+SegFormer encoder–decoder initialization, loss smoothing model

-Covers 19 semantic classes(road, sidewalk, building, vegetation, car, bus, pedestrian, etc.)